htcondor/htcondor/docs/man-pages/condor_token_create.rst

 If the **-lifetime** or (one or more) **-authz** options are specified, the token will contain additional restrictions that limit what the client will be authorized to do.
+If an attacker is able to access the token, they will be able to authenticate with the identity listed in the token (subject to the restrictions above).

 If successful, the resulting token will be sent to ``stdout``; by specifying the **-token** option, it will instead be written to the user's token directory.
+If written to to *SEC_TOKEN_SYSTEM_DIRECTORY* (default ``/etc/condor/tokens.d``), then the token can be used for daemon-to-daemon authentication.

+*condor_token_create* is only currently supported on Unix platforms.

 Options
 -------